Jamie71830/LIN3046_A1_Group1H/README.md

 # LIN3046_A1_Group1H

 Purpose:
-to find out the ratio of negative expressions in dialogues of the movie scripts
+to find out the ratio of negative wording in dialogues of the movie scripts

 Scope:
 US comedy movie from 2014 to 2024